 - Tear-based water batteries for smart contact lenses

-- Summary: This work could eventually enable safe power supply for smart contact lenses without risk of injury due to battery leakage or rupture.
-The research was conducted by Jeonghun Yun, Yongpeng Zeng, Moobum Kim and others, and published in the journal "Nano letters".
+- Summary: This work could eventually enable safe power for smart contact lenses without risk of injury from battery loss or rupture.
+The research was conducted by Jeonghun Yun, Yongpeng Zeng, Moobum Kim and others, and published in the journal “Nano letters”.

 - Link to the paper